O my brothers, what have we here? It’s A Clockwork Orange and, no, not the film! It’s Anthony Burgess’ brilliant novella.

-Other than George Orwell’s brilliant Nineteen Eighty-Four (currently back in the bestsellers list after another resurgence), we can’t think of any other novel from the 20th century which popularised new terms such as a bit of the old ultra-violence, O my brothers.
+Other than George Orwell’s brilliant Nineteen Eighty-Four, we can’t think of any other novel from the 20th century which popularised new terms such as a bit of the old ultra-violence, O my brothers.
 With a controversial, banned film to back it up, it’s remained something of a sensation but, at the heart of it all, you have a fantastic novel which makes one pontificate liberally.

 A Clockwork Orange